frictionlessdata/datapackage/source/data-packages.rst

 * format: 'csv', 'xls', 'json' etc. Would be expected to be the the standard file extension for this type of resource.
-* mimetype: the mimetype of the resource e.g. 'text/csv', 'application/vnd.ms-excel'as
+* mediatype: the mediatype/mimetype of the resource e.g. 'text/csv', 'application/vnd.ms-excel'as
 * encoding: character encoding of the resource data file (default is assumption of utf8)
 * bytes: size of the file in bytes
 * hash: the md5 hash for this resource
-* last_modified: ISO 8601 string for last modified timestamp of the resource
+* modified: ISO 8601 string for last modified timestamp of the resource
 * schema: a schema for the resource - see below for more on this in the case of tabular data.
 * sources: as for data package metadata.